SiLab-Bonn/basil/README.rst

 If not stated otherwise.

 Host Software:
-  The host software is distributed under the BSD 3-Clause ("BSD New" or "BSD Simplified") License.
+  The host software is distributed under the BSD 3-Clause (“BSD New” or “BSD Simplified”) License.

 FPGA Firmware:
   The FPGA software is distributed under the GNU Lesser General Public License, version 3.0 (LGPLv3).